1. What is Business Intelligence?

 - Demand is rising for consultants to support business systems initiatives.
 Learn more about this trend. ( Salesforce Admin Training )

 - A very typical answer to these questions could be different for different people.

 - Some can say innate interest, some can say for the money or some can also say that it was the closest job to staying close to the business and not directly investing your energy in it.

 - However, a very good answer to the question could be to say you always had an eye for good business.

-- You can narrate examples how you solved case studies in classroom and enjoyed doing them, how you have an eagle’s eye as far as understanding and decoding business is concerned.
-Always stick to the point while answering such question.
+- You can narrate examples of how you solved case studies in the classroom and enjoyed doing them, how you have an eagle’s eye as far as understanding and decoding business is concerned.
+Always stick to the point while answering such a question.

-47. What are, according to you, the key strengths of any business analyst?_text]Answer:
+47. What are, according to you, the key strengths of any business analyst?

 - Being business analysts is not an easy job.

 - It is a very growing profession which offers the youth with ample of opportunities.
 This will exceed far more than justify technology skills.

 - Your communication power needs to be as strong and effective as any other requirement in this scenario.